Inflation and late-time accelerated expansion driven by $k$-essence degenerate dynamics: Introduction

 Besides, \kit-essence provides an intriguing solution: a cosmological realization of Shapere and Wilczek's classical time crystal \cite{Shapere:2012nq}, whose ground state has broken time translation symmetry, only possible in systems with a multi-valued Hamiltonian.
 Time crystals have been actively investigated in condensed matter physics, albeit departing from the original proposal \cite{HS1}.
 On the other hand, cosmological versions were initially proposed in Ref. \cite{BHW1}, where the periodic behavior of the field would lead to new cosmological phases.
 However, in order to reach this ground state, the system must violate the NEC, the speed of sound squared becomes negative, and perturbations would grow exponentially \cite{EV1}.
 An effective field theory approach was able to regularize the system \cite{EM1}, at the cost of new free time-dependent parameters.
 Cosmic time crystals also emerged in a purely geometric Universe with noncommutative geometry corrections \cite{DPGP1}.

 In this paper, we present a stable model that reaches the so called ``moving ground state" without requiring extra dynamical additions.
 We interpret the physical system not as a time crystal, but as a degeneracy in the dynamical structure of the model \cite{STZ1,ANZ1}.
 This greatly enriches the \kit--essence models, presenting the degeneracy as a new process in which the field that produces an early slow roll inflation evolves into a form of dark energy today (not an attractor solution anymore).
 Hence we have one field for both phases of accelerated expansion.
+Different proposal for that exist, for example using modified $f(R)$ gravity models \cite{Nojiri2003,Cognola2007,Nojiri2007}, and phantom scalar fields \cite{Nojiri2005}.

 Moreover, some other issues are alleviated, as the singularity in the motion is no longer a problem, but a dynamical feature that limits the motion in phase space to a bounded sector in such a way that the regions where the field is unstable and superluminal propagation occur, are inaccessible.

 This alternative interpretation was explored in \cite{ANZ1}, where systems possessing a multi-valued Hamiltonian lose degrees of freedom as they get trapped on a surface of phase space where the dynamical equations degenerate.
 This happens because the single-valued branches of the momenta $p_i(q^j, \dot{q}^j)$ are separated by {\it{degeneracy surfaces}}, where the Hessian determinant $|\partial p_i/\partial \dot{q}^j|$ has a simple zero.
 From the equations of motion,